AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-image-maps.md

 Any `AREA` elements which become empty during processing are removed entirely.
 If a map is associated with `layer=comp` it is placed behind all other maps.
 The data is returned in text form one as or more HTML `AREA` elements.
 An empty reply string indicates that no image map exists for the specified object(s).

 Layer transparency is not considered for map processing.
 A fully transparent layer can still have an image map associated with it.
-The map of a partially transparent layer will not be clipped to the transparent regions.
+The map of a partially transparent layer is not clipped to the transparent regions.

 ## See also {#see-also}